An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Accuracy and Stability

-\end{proof} Of course this estimation is only valid for smooth functions.
+Of course this estimation is only valid for smooth functions.
 For conservation laws, solutions are so seldom to be smooth that the stability of the numerical scheme is of one's more concern.
 High-order reconstruction may introduce spurious oscillations near discontinuities.
 One needs some stability criterion, such as the local maximum principle, to rule out solutions with spurious oscillations.
 Here we show that the forward Euler scheme \eqref{eq:fvm-euler} with our reconstruction satisfies a local maximum principle.
 The third-order SSP discretization will thereby satisfy the local maximum principle due to the convex combination.

-Suppose that the following quadrature formula is exact for any quadratic polynomial $v$
+Before verifying the local maximum principle, let us investigate the decomposition of the second moment tensor for an arbitrary control volume, as is stated in the following lemma:

+\begin{lemma} Let $K_j$ be the $d$-dimensional hyper-pyramid formed by the centroid $\bx_0$ of $T_0$ and its facet $e_j~(\jj)$.
+Introduce the coefficients $\alpha_j=|K_j|/|T_0|~(\jj)$.
+Then the following decomposition formula for the second moment tensor holds